 Modern marketing often feels like a game of “follow the leader,” right?

-Well, it’s obvious that the biggest leaders in content marketing are currently knee deep in UGC.
+Well, it’s obvious that the biggest leaders in content marketing are currently knee deep in UGC and it’s time to pay attention.

-According to Salesforce’s 2016 State of Marketing Report, nearly half of the top-performing content marketing leaders today rely on user generated content.
+According to Salesforce’s 2016 State of Marketing Report, nearly half of the top-performing content marketing leaders rely on User Generated Content.
+And the numbers are only increasing from there.

 For example, the common links between many of the most-followed brands on Instagram, Facebook and Twitter are clear: